kubernetes/website/content/en/docs/concepts/workloads/controllers/daemonset.md

 ### MaxSurge

-This particular parameter is responsible for determining the maximum number of pods that can be added above the desired number of pods mentioned in the DaemonSet.
-While performing a rolling update, Kubernetes will keep creating new pods to replace the old ones. `maxSurge` helps you to regulate the surge of additional pods beyond the desired count.
+This parameter is responsible for determining the maximum number of pods that can be created above the desired number of pods mentioned in the DaemonSet.
+While performing a rolling update, Kubernetes will keep creating new pods to replace the old ones.
+`maxSurge` helps you to regulate the surge of additional pods beyond the desired count.
 Let's look at an example below:
 Suppose the value of `maxSurge` is set to 1 and the desired count is 5, Kubernetes can create up to 6 pods while performing the update process.
-This parameter might be useful when you want to temporarily upscale the number of pods while performing the update.
+This parameter is useful when you want to temporarily upscale the number of pods while performing the update.

 ### MaxUnavailable